knative/serving/sample/elafros-routing/README.md

 entry-ingress     entry.default.demo-domain.com                                        35.229.43.224      80
 ```
 The login-service-route-ela-ingress and search-service-route-ela-ingress are Ingresses corresponding to "login" server and "search" server.
-The entry-ingress is the Ingress entry that can route traffic to "login" and "search" servers based on URI.
+The "entry-ingress" is the Ingress entry that can route traffic to "login" and "search" servers based on URI.

 You can directly access "search" server by running
 ```shell